I’ve been speaking professionally since 1992 (and casually since 1985).

 Information about your organization, members, and event.

 A supportive agenda.
-If requested, I can offer suggestions that will help make the event a success for everyone.
+If requested, I can offer suggestions that will help make the event an enjoyable success for everyone.

 Attendance by the leaders in your organization.
 Then they will know what their members might want to do as a result of my presentation.